A slightly green Corpse Reviver #2 drink in a Nick and Nora glass on a white table

 But, when it comes down to it, the ultimate Halloween cocktail is one many craft cocktail fans have probably heard of.
 It's a standby sip that has been around for nearly 100 years.
 It's classy, easy to drink and also historically claims to bring a person back from the dead.
 It's the Corpse Reviver #2.

-The drink's legacy is first dated back to the Savoy Cocktail Book by Harry Craddock, which was original published in 1930.
+The drink's legacy is first dated back to the Savoy Cocktail Book by Harry Craddock, which was originally published in 1930.
 Many sources credit Craddock's book with creating the go-to recipes for many cocktails, including the Corpse Reviver #2.
 The bracing adult beverage was apparently created with a clear purpose in mind.

 "The Corpse Reviver #2, true to its name, was the first 'hangover cocktail,' in that it was invented to get you out of a hangover," Garrett says.